How to Make a Low Budget Movie or Short Film

 What’s the takeaway here?

-This is how you know you have earned enough.
-You know you have earned enough when you know you have enough to market your film.
+You know you have the ideal budget when you know you have enough money to market your film.

 movie for sale